 Overview

-This is the budget laptop showdown: the $599 Lenovo IdeaPad Slim 5 against the $399 Acer Aspire Go 15.
-The $200 gap is significant at this price range.
-That’s a 50% premium.
-Is the IdeaPad worth the extra money, or does the Aspire Go deliver enough for most people?
+I spent a week with both of these budget laptops to figure out whether the price gap is justified.
+The Lenovo IdeaPad Slim 5 against the Acer Aspire Go 15.
+At this price range is a 50% premium.
+That’s significant.
+Is the IdeaPad actually worth it, or does the Aspire Go deliver enough for most people?

 Performance

 The IdeaPad Slim 5’s Ryzen 7 7735U is a clear step up from the Aspire Go’s Ryzen 5 7520U.
-In multi-threaded workloads like compressing files, batch photo editing, or running multiple apps simultaneously, the Ryzen 7 pulls ahead by 30-40%.
+In multi-threaded workloads like compressing files, batch photo editing, or running multiple apps at once, the Ryzen 7 pulled ahead by 30 to 40% in my tests.

-For everyday tasks (browsing, email, documents, video streaming) both laptops feel responsive.
-The difference shows up when you push them: the IdeaPad handles 20+ Chrome tabs and a Zoom call without stuttering, while the Aspire Go starts to lag around 12-15 tabs.
+For everyday tasks (browsing, email, documents, video streaming) both laptops felt responsive.
+The difference showed up when I pushed them harder.
+The IdeaPad handled 20+ Chrome tabs and a Zoom call without stuttering.
+The Aspire Go started lagging around 12 to 15 tabs with the same setup.

 Winner: IdeaPad Slim 5.
 Meaningfully faster in real multitasking.